d-ries/linux-essentials/02_installation/01_course.md

 ## Virtualisation software
 To use virtualisation there are several options.
 The most common virtualisation software is:
-- VMware workstation
+- VMware Workstation
 - Virtualbox
 - Hyper-V

-In this course we will use and support VMware but the other software packages are similar.
+In this course we will use and support VMware Workstation but the other software packages have the same purpose.
 Students of PXL University College will get a free educational licence to use VMware Workstation pro through [BrightSpace](https://itacademy.brightspace.com/).

 ## Create a new VM
 To create a new virtual machine (VM) in VMWare you go to the menu `file`>`New virtual machine`.
 The wizard to create a new VM will appear.